 Poor body image or body dissatisfaction can also result from comparing your body with what society and the media tell you is the ideal body size and shape.
 The perceived body ideal can vary over time and between cultures.
 Some research shows that, after moving to Australia, some women from other countries take on body image and diet habits that are not common in their country of origin.

 Some people diet because they have a poor body image, rather than because they want to eat nutritionally well, or be in a healthy weight range.
-While it’s important to maintain healthy eating behaviours, constant dieting can lead to physical illness and depression, especially if your weight goes up and down after dieting.
+While it is important to maintain healthy eating behaviours, dieting can lead to physical illness and depression, especially if your weight goes up and down after dieting.

 Some people think they are overweight when they are not.
-Here are some statistics:
+For example:

-- 45 per cent of women and 23 per cent of men in the healthy weight range think they are overweight.
+- Of teenagers within a healthy weight range, 10 per cent of females and three per cent of males think that they are overweight.